digipolisantwerp/antwerp-ui_web-components/readme.md

 ###	Styling

-The core branding is ready to use in the project.

-> Check out the documentation and how to use the core branding [here](https://a-ui.github.io/core_branding_scss/).
+Check out the documentation and how to use the core branding [here](https://a-ui.github.io/core_branding_scss/).

-Flexboxgrid is ready to use in the project.

-> Check out the documentation and how to use flexboxgrid [here](http://flexboxgrid.com/).
+Check out the documentation and how to use flexboxgrid [here](http://flexboxgrid.com/).

-Note that you are free to use your own grid, as long as it meets our branding guidelines.
+> Note that you are free to use your own grid, as long as it meets our branding guidelines.

 ## Storybook